Welcome to our frequently asked questions page!

 Yes, I do!
 Because this will involve an extensive amount of post-processing time, there is an additional fee for those requests.
 Please make these requests during your selection process via selection in the gallery.
 But what is the difference between basic editing and advanced editing?
 See my section below which details this topic for you. :)

 On average, I will have your gallery ready within 2 weeks.
-This can be longer in the busier seasons which can take up to 5 weeks.
+Please note: This can be longer in the busier seasons which can take up to 5 weeks.

 Yes, you definitely can!
 There is a $150 fee to receive your images within one week or less.
 Please let me know at the time of booking!